There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the bike.

 Part 1 : A Roadworthy Bike

 1. Ride the Right Bike Size

-You should be riding a bike that is of the right size for your height.
-Riding a bike which is either too big or too small will hamper your bike handling and control.
+It would be best if you were riding a bike of the right size for your height.
+Riding a bike that is either too big or too small will hamper your bike handling and control.

-Most (if not all) bike manufacturers publish a sizing chart consisting of a lot numbers to indicate the various measurements of the bike.
+Most (if not all) bike manufacturers publish a sizing chart consisting of many numbers to indicate the bike’s various measurements.

-As a general rule of thumb, you should be able to stand flat footed over your bike’s top tube and there should still be around 3 to 5cm of space left between your groin and the top tube.
+As a general rule of thumb, you should be able to stand flat-footed over your bike’s top tube, and there should still be around 3 to 5cm of space left between your groin and the full box.